mehulagg/gitlab/doc/ci/yaml/README.md

 - For a collection of examples, see [GitLab CI/CD Examples](../examples/README.md).
 - To view a large `.gitlab-ci.yml` file used in an enterprise, see the [`.gitlab-ci.yml` file for `gitlab`](https://gitlab.com/gitlab-org/gitlab/blob/master/.gitlab-ci.yml).

-While you are configuring your `.gitlab-ci.yml` file, you can test whether it's valid by using an embedded debug tool called Lint.
+While you are authoring your `.gitlab-ci.yml` file, you can validate it by using a debug tool called **Lint**.
 Find Lint on the `ci/lint` page of your project namespace.
 For example, `https://gitlab.example.com/gitlab-org/project-123/-/ci/lint`.

 ## Job keywords